gheenie/py-katas/create_counter/create_counter.md

-# make_counter
+# create_counter

-The function `make_counter` should accept a number as it's only argument.
+The function `create_counter` should accept a number as it's only argument.

 It should return a dictionary containing two functions the can be invoked to change and return the counters value.